benory/1520s-project-website/about/index.markdown

 <h2>Data Donations</h2>

-<p> Thanks to Marnix van Berchum, David Burn, Theodor Dumitrescu, Rex Eakins, Simon Frisch, Lance Morrison, and Jessie Ann Owens for generously donating data to the project. <a href="mailto:The1520sProject@gmail.com">Let us know</a> if you'd like to contribute data of your own.</p>
+<p> Thanks to Marnix van Berchum, David Burn, Theodor Dumitrescu, Rex Eakins, Simon Frisch, Irene Holzer, Lance Morrison, and Jessie Ann Owens for generously donating data to the project. <a href="mailto:The1520sProject@gmail.com">Let us know</a> if you'd like to contribute data of your own.</p>